gilnam74/vex-sneppet/VEX-snippets.md

 }
 ```

-Now if we would need to store integer values for several items, e.g. amount of fruits we need to bye, we can use our `hash_table` structure.
+If we would need to store integer values for several items, e.g. amount of fruits we need to bye, we can use our `hash_table` structure.
 The Attribute Wrangle (detail mode) code:

 ```c